xx-luozi-xx/xx-luozi-xx.github.io/_pages/about.md

 &emsp;&emsp;The code can be found [here](https://github.com/xx-luozi-xx/Genetic_Algorithm).

 ### The-Cat-Came-To-Me
 &emsp;&emsp;This is a command-line based Japanese-style adventure (or narrative) game, inspired by "[Word Game](https://wordgame.cc/)".
 This is the largest project I have developed to date.
-Although it is not yet complete, writing a game by hand is truly exciting!
+Although it is not yet complete, writing a game by hand is truly exciting!<br/>
 &emsp;&emsp;The code can be found [here](https://github.com/xx-luozi-xx/The-Cat-Came-To-Me).